OlegKozina/Bakery-Site/README.md

 # Bakery site
-Landing page website for local bakery.
+A landing page website for a local bakery.
 It consists of header, footer, main section and form section

+**Web technologies: HTML5, CSS3, Javascript, VS Code.**
+*To work with this website, ensure you have the **Live Sass compiler**  installed for Sass compilation and use a **Live server** for optimal development experience.*

 ### Header
 Includes logo, navigation buttons and 'request a call' button which opens form section.